 Nurses experience many challenges in hospitals.
 One of the most challenging tasks they face is ensuring that patients get their prescribed medication on time.
 So it’s imperative these nurses know exactly how and when each drug should be administered.
 At the same time, avoid any mix-ups or confusion about what drugs some may be allergic to.

 Patients are not easy to deal with, and it’s a given since most of them come in poor health for a checkup.
 The increased pain and the lack of immediate attention can make you grumpy.
-Nursing is a challenging profession, requiring agility and patience to navigate the healthcare system to emerge as a professional.
+Nursing is challenging, requiring agility and patience to navigate the healthcare system to emerge as a professional.
 Nurses have many expectations, as they have to perform while maintaining their health in pristine condition.

 1. There Is A Shortage In Staffing